 Birth Options & Their Cost Implications

 Hospital Costs In Cayman, all babies are scheduled to be born in a hospital.
 Home and water births are not currently offered on-Island.
 Charges for the facilities and hospital stay are charged separately to those of the medical professionals supporting your birth.
-Births are permitted in the Cayman Islands Hospital and Doctors Hospital.
+Births are permitted in the George Town Hospital and Doctors Hospital.
 When you discuss birth options with your obstetrician and paediatrician, they will advise which facility they prefer and may be able to help explain what each facility will charge, but we recommend registering and talking to the hospital finance department too.
 The HSA offers birthing packages for low insurance or self-pay situations.

 Doula Services Private doula services are available to assist with the birthing process but are not covered by insurance.